Recipes using the air fryer

-- Spray on oil.
-It’s worthwhile to buy a kitchen spray bottle to spritz oil on food.
+- It’s worthwhile to buy a kitchen spray bottle to spritz oil on food.
 It’s much easier than drizzling or brushing, and you’ll use less.
 Or simply use nonstick spray.

 - Don’t overcrowd the basket, or the food won’t crisp and brown evenly.
 Ideally, spread food in a single layer, or arrange it so air can circulate around.